 The CPSIA regulations don’t just apply to toys-they apply to all products that are designed for use by children aged 12 or under.
 This means that as well as toys, a wide range of other goods including children’s clothes, furniture, fashion accessories, ride-on vehicles, and hobby and sports equipment like children’s fishing rods and footballs all fall under CPSIA too.

-Basically, if a product is meant for a child to play with or use in any context, it is classed as a toy or children’s product.
-If you’re not sure if the products you want to import are classed as toys/children’s products, the CPSC provides guidance to make it easier for importers and resellers to understand.
+If a product is meant for a child to play with or use in any context, it is classed as a toy or children’s product.
+If you’re not sure if the products you want to import are classed as toys/children’s products, the CPSC guides to make it easier for importers and resellers to understand.

 - Are the goods marketed as being suitable or appropriate for children aged 12 or under?